Where This Comes From

 Decades of management science and organizational research tell us that strong organizational cultures, engaged people, and effective work go hand-in-hand.
 But nearly all the tools based on that science were developed for companies making it harder to live in this world.
 We’re here to change that.

 The Culture Patterns Framework is a synthesis of science and values.
 It’s a way for values-driven organizations to understand who they are, what they need, and where they can go.
-It’s a way of meeting change, and sometimes even sparking it, with real purpose: All the rigor and care that the world needs right now.
+It’s a way of meeting change, and sometimes even sparking it, with real purpose.

 If that sounds like something you want to learn more about, don’t hesitate to reach out.